 The journey to the remote fishing village in Alaska, I guess although it could be Norway for all the difference it might make, was uneventful as all journeys on horseback (for some reason) across frozen tundra tend to be.
 Batman arrived to find the villagers relying heavily on the help of the third ghost, whom they paid in alcohol and waiving coastal littering fines.

-“I am the ghost of Christmas Wet to come,” boomed Arthur Curry aka Aquaman, for it was he who, desperate to key a low profile, stripped off on jetties and dived topless into the icy, stormy waters in full view of anybody and everybody.
+“I am the ghost of Christmas Wet to come,” boomed Arthur Curry aka Aquaman, for it was he who, desperate to keep a low profile, stripped off on jetties and dived topless into the icy, stormy waters in full view of anybody and everybody.

 Salty by nature and saltier by attitude, Aquaman was quick to refuse Batman’s invitation to join the team, instead determining to travel to Atlantis where the last precious Mother Box was guarded by a couple of mermen and that Caribbean crab from The Little Mermaid in a fan-teasing crossover cameo.
 Unfortunately, the combined efforts of Aquaman’s girlfriend and some bored security guards weren’t enough to overcome Steppenwolf and once he learned of the Mother Box’s theft, Aquaman decided to join the gang after all, digging Bruce’s Bat costume and bringing a healthy dose of brotastic humour and an altogether less offensive vague smell of fish into the fight with Steppenwolf.

 Finally, the stage was set.
 Having selected Russia as his base of operations on the recommendation of his good friend Donald, Steppenwolf prepared to combine the three Mother Boxes into the Mother Boxset, which would allow him to binge on Earth, turning it into an Apokaliptic home from home.

 Battling Steppenwolf was difficult for the heroes, but they were left with little alternative as they didn’t get on with their Realpenwolf.
 The battle was finely balanced for some time, until everyone remembered that Superman has, previously, literally punched holes in reality itself, and so Steppenwolf was defeated not by cleverness and cunning, but by lack of stakes and a power set so imbalanced as to be almost laughable.